 This may be good advice in general, but it certainly applies to the wine world in more ways than one.
 A common question I am asked is, “Is this wine any good?”
 This is a tricky question because I will only offer you my personal opinion on “said wine.”
 What I may think is good, may be something completely different to what you think is good.
 Often times, my colleagues tease me because I don’t love Red Burgundy, which seemingly every single one of them adores.
 I simply come back at them and say, “I drink what I like, you drink what you like.”
 My thought on this is, it is all about being happy.

 My mom puts ice cubes in her red wine in front of me before and I’ve simply said, “Whatever makes you happy.”
 In the wine world, as long as you are drinking what you like, then you are good by me which is true for all aspects.
 I’ve heard arguments over stemless verse stemmed glassware, whether you should or shouldn’t decant, and if it’s the right time to open a 2017 Napa Valley Cabernet.
 All we should be offering is our advice and personal preference.
 Offer information and allow everyone to make it their own decision.
 What we shouldn’t be doing is telling people that something they enjoy is incorrect and/or shames them for doing so.
 The more we enjoy wine, the better it will get.
-So for 2019, I suggest you enjoy what you like and promote the same to others.
+Consider enjoying what you like and promote the same to others.

-If you take these suggestions 2019 just might make your wine world a more approachable and fun place to be part of next year.
+If you take these suggestions, this year just might make your wine world a more approachable and fun place to be part of.